Dsreddy482/Paddy-FE-V2/DOTNET_INVENTORY_SELLING_PRICE_IMPLEMENTATION.md

 # .NET Backend Implementation Guide: Inventory Selling Price

 ## Overview
-This document outlines the required backend changes to support separate investment and selling price tracking in the inventory management system.
+This document outlines the required .NET backend changes to support separate investment and selling price tracking in the inventory management system.

+**IMPORTANT:** This is a backend-only change.
+The frontend has already been updated and is ready to consume these API changes.

 ## Database Schema Changes